 In view of having a carefully chosen selection of appropriate (ESG) investment research services, competitively priced and assessed in terms of their benefit to specific individual investment strategies, the Investment Manager set a Research Payment Account ("RPA").
 It is generally not expected that the research budget applicable to the RPA will exceed EUR 190,000 per annum.
 In particular, Sustainalytics B.V., a private company with limited liability, incorporated under the laws of the Netherlands, the ESG data service provider, is entitled to receive a fixed fee of EUR 53,600 out of the RPA in consideration of its services (mainly including ESG research and independent ESG audits) (the "ESG Data Provider Fee").
-The ESG Data Provider Fee will be paid by each Sub-Fund in proportion to their respective assets under management.
+The ESG Data Provider Fee will be paid by each Sub-Fund promoting environmental and/or social characteristics or pursuing a sustainable objective in proportion to their respective assets under management.